 Finding compatible partners is a serious problem for asexual people.
 It may or may not be difficult to find someone with similar interests or a compatible personality, but then the sex topic has to come up and throw a wrench in your happiness.

-Finding Like-Minded Partners With Asexual Dating Sites
+Finding Like-Minded Partners With Dating Sites for Asexual Individuals

-Dating sites help you to find people who don't typically cross your local circles, either because they have a different set of favorite hangouts, they keep a different schedule (can you imagine always just missing your perfect partner because you go to the library at slightly different times each week?), or they live in an entirely different area from you.
+Dating sites help you to find people who don't typically cross your local circles, either because they have a different set of favorite hangouts, they keep a different schedule (can you always imagine just missing your perfect partner because you go to the library at slightly different times each week?), or they live in an entirely different area from you.

 Discussing Sexual Compromise